Moving Average

 EMA Accuracy

 The formula for an EMA includes the EMA value from the preceding period, which includes the value from the EMA value before that, and so on.
-The current value is made up of a little percentage of each preceding EMA value.
+The current value is made up of a small percentage of each preceding EMA value.
 As a result, depending on how much historical data you utilise in your EMA calculation, the current EMA number will alter.
 In order to calculate a 100 percent accurate EMA, you need to start your calculations from the first day the stock existed and use every data point the stock has ever had.
 Although this isn’t always possible, the more data points you utilise, the more accurate your EMA will be.
 The objective is to achieve maximum precision while reducing calculating time.

 The Lag Factor

 The latency increases as the moving average lengthens.
 A 10-day moving average exponential will cling to prices and turn quickly after they do.
 Short moving averages are similar to speedboats in that they are quick to alter and manoeuvrable.
-A 100-day moving average, on the other hand, has a lot of historical data, which slows it considerably.
+A 100-day moving average, on the other hand, has a lot of historical data, which slows it down considerably.
 Longer moving averages are like ocean tankers in that they are sluggish to alter and slow to move.
 A greater and longer price movement is required for a 100-day moving average to change direction.

 Simple vs Exponential Moving Average